 - Minimum threshold

 - o More than today's simulated depletion, or

-- o Lower shallow groundwater levels
+- Lower shallow groundwater levels

 - Measurable objectives

 - o More than today's simulated depletion, or

 - Lower shallow groundwater levels

-- Significant and unreasonable: Current depletion rates are not unreasonable, even if they may possibly be significant. (option 3).
+- Significant and unreasonable: Current depletion rates are not unreasonable, even if they may possibly be significant (option 3).
 This decision focuses on interconnection when the river flows without conservation releases from the reservoirs.
 One of the primary purposes of conservation releases is to recharge aquifers, so stream depletion is expected.
-The subbasin is currently using simulated (modeled) depletions, but is considering changing to shallow groundwater elevations. - Metric: TBD or groundwater elevations as a proxy - Minimum threshold: Equal to today's simulated depletion, or equal to today's shallow groundwater levels - Measurable objective: Equal to today's simulated depletion, or equal to today's shallow groundwater levels
+The subbasin is currently using simulated (modeled) depletions, but is considering changing to shallow groundwater elevations. - Metric: TBD by model or groundwater elevations as a proxy - Minimum threshold: Equal to today's simulated depletion, or equal to current average rate of depletion - Measurable objective: Equal to today's simulated depletion, or equal to current average rate of depletion